Red Deer Polytechnic

-Red Deer Polytechnic (RDP), formerly Red Deer College, is a public comprehensive polytechnic institute of approximately 7,500 students in credit programs and 10,000 in non-credit programming located in Red Deer, Alberta, Canada.
-In 2021, Red Deer College was converted into a regional polytechnic institute called Red Deer Polytechnic, with the added ability to grant bachelor's degrees.
+Red Deer Polytechnic (RDP), formerly Red Deer College, is a public polytechnic institute of approximately 10,000 students in credit, non-credit and apprenticeship programming located in Red Deer, Alberta, Canada.
+In 2021, Red Deer College was converted into a provincially focused polytechnic institute called Red Deer Polytechnic, with the added ability to grant bachelor's degrees.

 History

 Established in 1964 as Red Deer College, (RDC), the institution was built for a smaller semi-rural community but, in the years since its founding, the city has grown into the third largest in the province.

 Red Deer College's arms, supporters and flag (all designed by Darren George) were registered with the Canadian Heraldic Authority on February 20, 2004.
 The college is a member of the Alberta Rural Development Network.

 In 2018, Red Deer College applied to begin transitioning to a university.
 The goal was to become a central hub of research and education for Central Alberta, offering education in the trades, the sciences, and the arts and fine arts.
 On March 5, 2019, the college announced a three-year transition process, and that it would adopt the name Red Deer University.

 However on May 5, 2021, the Government of Alberta announced that Red Deer College would become a polytechnic institution instead of a university.
 The transition and name change was complete by June 2021.